Transcript - episode 01: It's not your grandpa's rural

 Christy Kallevig: Are there any communities that you have visited or shared your research with that you have seen that have really taken hold of the message and are working to rewrite their stories?

-Ben Winchester: Yeah actually so over the years here.
+Ben Winchester: Yeah, actually so [many] over the years here.
 I've given presentations across the state.
 We've got a lot of efforts and a lot of initiatives right now across the state that are geared around this.
 I would call [it] the people attraction's strategies.
 So it's less about industrial recruitment, right, about the brick and mortar and more about bringing people to our communities.
-Because as you know many of our communities just are not one stop shops anymore.
+Because as you know, many of our communities just are not one stop shops anymore.
 They are the place where you live and work.

-So there are few, if you look in western Minnesota we got the West Central Initiative has a program called Live Wide Open.
+So there are a few, if you look in western Minnesota we got the West Central Initiative has a program called Live Wide Open.
 Oh we've got Greater Minnesota Rising in the Northwest.
 We've got the Fairmont Area Life Program out of Fairmont in South Central.
-Well the Regional Development Commission out of Appleton runs a program called Get Rural.
+Well, the Regional Development Commission out of Appleton runs a program called Get Rural.
 On the western side of the state, the little bump on the western side has a program called MNbump.com.
 We've got Rushford Peterson Lanesboro Arts.
 We've got a program called Discover Southwest Minnesota out of Marshall, Southeast Minnesota Together out of the Initiative Foundation down there.
 In Northeast there is a young professionals group called REJEB, and there's an organization called Northforce, which actually is a really great program and is trying to do this kind of people attraction strategy.
 So there are a number of efforts across the state that kind of organically sprouted up because honestly at this point there isn't a well-worn path to how to you know bring newcomers in and how to ensure that we're doing this in a strategic way.

 So I encourage anybody to try anything at this point.
 There is once you get out and start hearing the stories that people have about why they made the move—that's your marketing right there.